jolie/website/www/downloads.md

 Open a shell terminal, access the directory in which you downloaded the installer, and execute <kbd>java -jar jolie-1.5.0.jar</kbd>.
 The installer may need permissions to write in the directories in which you intend to install Jolie.
-Depending on your Operative System you can launch the Jolie installer with elevated privileges:
+Depending on your Operating System you can launch the Jolie installer with elevated privileges:

 <ul>